 Needs Assessments and Referrals

-- Newcomers have early access to a formal needs assessment and obtain the appropriate referrals to available CIC-funded and other community services that allow them to pursue a defined plan for integration;
+Newcomers have early access to a formal needs assessment, and appropriate referrals to available community services that allow them to pursue a defined Settlement Plan for integration.

 Information and Orientation